SAP/ownid-developer-tutorial/src/server-sdk.md

 ```

 ## Server container
 When using the container in your environment, you only need to set the configuration part.
-When OwnID host your container, OwnID will also set your configuration.
+When OwnID hosts your container, OwnID will also set up your configuration.